AdobeDocs/federated-audience-composition.en/help/compositions/activities/build-audience.md

 >title="Build audience activity"
 >abstract="The **Build audience** activity allows you to define the audience that will enter the composition."

-The **Build audience** activity allows you to define the audience that will enter the workflow.
+The **Build audience** activity allows you to define the audience that will enter the composition.

 To define the audience population, you can: